 - 2 for $88 Including Shipping (Must Click On “Visit SleepTight” Before Ordering)

 So who sells these devices?

-The best place, and in many cases the only place, that you can purchase these anti-snoring devices is directly from the manufacturer by visiting their website or by phone call.
+The best place, and in many cases the only place, that you can purchase these anti-snoring devices are directly from the manufacturer by visiting their website or by a phone call.
 While having to special order one of these gadgets and having it shipped directly to your home is not the most convenient of all things, it’s the only way that you are able to purchase one.
 The current laws have been in place for several years and will likely not change anytime in the near future.

 There is some good that comes from all of this.
 Since you are purchasing straight from the manufacturer and not a retailer, you can expect somewhat of a break on the price.

 If you take a look on eBay you will likely find mouthpieces for as little as $10 shipped to your door.
 While this may sound like a real bargain, these inexpensive products typically fall into one of two categories:

 - Mystery plastics.
 Almost all of these products are mass produced in countries such as China and are made using mystery plastics instead of safe thermoplastics.
 These can leach harmful toxins such as BPA into your body when used.
 Even if the seller claims that they are “BPA Free” you should always ask for the product datasheet to prove this.

 - Devices beings labeled and sold as a snoring solution are simply night guards.
 As mentioned above, night guards do not provide a jaw advancement feature.
 They simply provide a barrier between the lower and upper teeth to prevent grinding.

 A list of all companies who sell them